fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040FCPPcodes/Readme.md

 Some basic tests of FC++.

-I have added some of the code from the parser example as there seems to be a minimum amount of work below which I get no moditor output.
+I have added some of the code from the parser example as there seems to be a minimum amount of work below which I get no monitor output.

 ## PicoRP2040FCPPBase